Leyla-Wah/SFMuni-Delays/index.md

 ## Research Questions

 - How have service cuts and adjusted SF Muni frequencies caused crowding and delays in Muni routes as employees are returning back to the CBD?
-- Which SF Muni bus lines are experiencing the most delays as ridership has increased in the last year?

 ## Methodology